carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl8.rst

 .. code-block:: c++

-  DIFile Unit = DBuilder->createFile(KSDbgInfo.TheCU.getFilename(),
+  MDFile *Unit = DBuilder->createFile(KSDbgInfo.TheCU.getFilename(),
                                       KSDbgInfo.TheCU.getDirectory());

-giving us a DIFile and asking the ``Compile Unit`` we created above for the directory and filename where we are currently.
+giving us an MDFile and asking the ``Compile Unit`` we created above for the directory and filename where we are currently.
 Then, for now, we use some source locations of 0 (since our AST doesn't currently have source location information) and construct our function definition:

 .. code-block:: c++

-  DIDescriptor FContext(Unit);
+  MDScope *FContext = Unit;
   unsigned LineNo = 0;
   unsigned ScopeLine = 0;
-  DISubprogram SP = DBuilder->createFunction(
+  MDSubprogram *SP = DBuilder->createFunction(
       FContext, Name, StringRef(), Unit, LineNo,
       CreateFunctionType(Args.size(), Unit), false /* internal linkage */,
-      true /* definition */, ScopeLine, DIDescriptor::FlagPrototyped, false, F);
+      true /* definition */, ScopeLine, DebugNode::FlagPrototyped, false, F);

-and we now have a DISubprogram that contains a reference to all of our metadata for the function.
+and we now have an MDSubprogram that contains a reference to all of our metadata for the function.

 Source Locations
 ================